 Test System and Testing Methodology

 Testing a drive is not as simple as putting together a bunch of files, dragging them onto folder on the drive in Windows and using a stopwatch to time how long the transfer takes.
 Rather, there are factors such as read / write speed and data burst speed to take into account.
 There is also the SATA controller on your motherboard and how well it works with SSDs & HDDs to think about as well.
 For best results you really need a dedicated hardware RAID controller w/ dedicated RAM for drives to shine.
 Unfortunately, most people do not have the time, inclination or monetary funds to do this.
-For this reason our test-bed will be a more standard motherboard with no mods or high end gear added to it.
-This is to help replicate what you the end userís experience will be like.
+For this reason, our testbed will be a more standard motherboard with no mods or high-end gear added to it.
+This is to help replicate what the end-userís experience will be like.

-Even when the hardware issues are taken care of the software itself will have a negative or positive impact on the results.
-As with the hardware end of things, to obtain the absolute best results you do need to tweak your OS setup; however, just like with the hardware solution most people are not going to do this.
-For this reason our standard OS setup is used.
-However, except for the Windows 7 load test times we have done our best to eliminate this issue by having the drive tested as a secondary drive.
-With the main drive being an Intel DC S3700 800GB Solid State Drive.
+Even when the hardware issues are taken care of, the software itself will have a negative or positive impact on the results.
+As with the hardware end of things, to obtain the absolute best results you do need to tweak your OS setup.
+However, just like with the hardware aspect, most people are not going to do this.
+For this reason, a standard OS setup is used.
+The exception to this is for the Windows 7 load test times, where we have done our best to eliminate this issue by having the drive tested as a secondary drive, with the main drive being an Intel DC S3700 800GB Solid State Drive.

 For all testing a Asus Sabretooth TUF X99 LGA 2011-v3 motherboard was used, running Windows 7 64bit Ultimate edition.
 All drives were tested using either AHCI mode using Intel RST 10 drivers, or NVMHCI using Intel NVMe drivers.

 All tests were run 4 times and average results are represented.